Houston Rockets Should Reject One Key Giannis Trade Demand

 Date Published

 The Houston Rockets are in a position every NBA team wants: they have young talent, draft capital, and growing momentum.
 That is exactly why any Giannis trade demand has to come with a hard stop.
 If the Milwaukee Bucks ever make the two-time MVP available, Houston should explore it.
-However, the Rockets cannot agree to a deal that guts the core of what made them attractive in the first place.
+But the Rockets cannot agree to a deal that guts the core of what made them attractive in the first place.

 The big issue is simple.
 A superstar trade only makes sense if the Rockets still look like contenders after it is done.
 If the price climbs too high and includes too many of Houston’s best young players, the front office has to walk away.
 That is the kind of discipline smart teams need, even when a player as dominant as Giannis Antetokounmpo enters the conversation.